DevCilla/auto_book_covid_test_centre_hk/README.md

 2. install pip
 3. install pytest (optional)
 4. install playwright
-5. modify the '# input value setting' section of the source code
+5. modify the '# input value setting' section of the source code to your preferred values (e.g. your name, hkid, tel. mobile etc) before testing the programme

 # Test
 type 'pytest main.py' (only if pytest is installed) or 'python main.py' in the terminal or cmd to run